wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/unattended/unattended-elasticsearch-clusterinstallation.rst

 Configure Kibana
 ----------------

-After installing Kibana, the certificates generated during the Elasticsearch installation must be deployed.
+After installing Kibana, the user must deploy the certificates generated during the Elasticsearch installation..
 It will vary depending on whether Kibana will be installed in the same server as Elasticsearch or in a different one:

 .. tabs::